'Firehose of falsehood:' How Trump is trying to confuse the public about the election outcome | NewsChannel 3-12

 The irony is rich

-Oliver Darcy adds: “If you’ve watched Fox News over the past week, you’ve no doubt seen a segment or two assailing reporters for lobbing supposed ‘softball’ questions at Biden.
+CNN senior media reporter Oliver Darcy writes: “If you’ve watched Fox News over the past week, you’ve no doubt seen a segment or two assailing reporters for lobbing supposed ‘softball’ questions at Biden.
 These segments have dominated Fox’s talk shows lately.
-Which made Bartiromo’s “interview” a display of astounding double standards and heaps of hypocrisy.
-Think about Bartiromo’s “interview” the next time Fox has the nerve to attack reporters for the questions they ask Biden or members of his forthcoming administration…”
+Which made Bartiromo’s ‘interview’ a display of astounding double standards and heaps of hypocrisy.
+Think about Bartiromo’s ‘interview’ the next time Fox has the nerve to attack reporters for the questions they ask Biden or members of his forthcoming administration.”

 Comments